Skip to main content

 5. Estimate contract rates according to industry averages

-When negotiating contract rates it can be easy for contractors to set a standard rate and stick to it for numerous contracts.
+When negotiating contract rates, it can be easy for contractors to set a standard rate and stick to it for numerous contracts.
 This is especially true when a contractor finds themselves taking on a new contract with the same company.
-However, you should remember that each contract should be reviewed in isolation and if the contract requires the use of a different skill set then the contract rate should also be revisited along with the new contract terms.
+But, remember that each contract should be reviewed in isolation and if the contract requires the use of a different skill set then the contract rate should also be revisited along with the new contract terms.

 Therefore, when negotiating get a rough estimate to the time, level of work and the skills set needed for each contract and individually quote for your client.